The following definitions shall apply unless otherwise expressly stated in the Code:

 A panel appointed at the discretion of the Company shall conduct all inquiries.
 The inquiry panel shall not include a member(s) whose presence may affect the impartiality of the panel in its conduct of the proceedings and its recommendations.

-The proceedings of an inquiry shall be duly recorded by the panel for submission to the Chief People Officer or to the appropriate higher authority for decision.
+The proceedings of an inquiry shall be duly recorded by the panel for submission to the HR Manager or to the appropriate higher authority for decision.

 The Company may suspend an employee on half pay for a period of not exceeding two (2) weeks pending an inquiry.